Food Business Management and Marketing BSc Honours

 - food science and technology

-If you’re interested in pursuing a managerial career in the food processing, retail and food service sector, this degree is for you.
-You'll also be well placed for a wide range of careers in the global food supply chain management sector, with a solid understanding of the complexity of the global food chain system.
+You'll also be prepared for a range of careers in the global food supply chain management sector.
+You’ll have a solid understanding of the complexity of the global food chain system.

 Quality and ranking